Skin

 body wash dispenser

-Body washes are effective for removing dirt, sweat and impurities from the skin, explains Marisa Garshick, MD, a board-certified dermatologist in New York.
+These formulas are effective for removing dirt, sweat and impurities from the skin, explains Marisa Garshick, MD, a board-certified dermatologist in New York.

 “They also often contain moisturizing ingredients that hydrate and prevent dryness,” explains Dr. Garshick.
 “And some formulations offer exfoliation, helping to slough off dead cells for smoother skin.”

-They enhance your shower routine
+Body wash enhances your shower routine

 Many are also scented, offering an easy way to transform your run-of-the-mill, routine shower into a relaxing, luxurious, spa-like experience.

-They work for all skin types/concerns
+Body wash works for all skin types/concerns

 Plus, because there are so many different kinds of body washes out there, you can really customize what you’re looking for based on skin type and preference for a completely tailored and personalized experience, notes Dr. Garshick.